-All goats must be identified with an official USDA Premise ID Tag, regardless of which division (market or breeding) the goat are shown in.

-Market goats will be shown by weight.
+- 1. Ownership verified with official 4-H tag or other official registration documents. - 2.
+All goats must be identified with an official USDA Premise ID Tag, regardless of which division (market or breeding) the goat is shown in. - There will be classes for market & breeding meat goats.
+Wethers or Does are allowed to show in the market meat goat classes. - Market goats will be shown by weight.
 Breeding goats will be shown by age.
-Goats should be born after January 1st of the current year.
+Market goats should be born after January 1st of the current year. - 5.
 Goats must be shown with all four feet on the ground.
 Exhibitors may use a collar, a collar with a short lead, or a halter when showing.
 Medium/3mm or smaller pinch collars will be allowed.
 Exhibitor can only briefly touch their animal with their hands to position legs or head.

-Teeth: All market goats must have baby teeth in place with no visible signs of permanent teeth.
+- 6. Teeth: All market goats must have baby teeth in place with no visible signs of permanent teeth. - 7.
 Shearing: All market goats must be "slick shorn" with an equal amount of hair above the knee and hock before arrival on the grounds.
 A maximum of 0.375 inch of hair is permitted.
-Hair on the tail switch is permitted.
+Hair on the tail switch is permitted. - 8.
 Horns: Horns must be tipped and rounded (not less than the diameter of a dime at the end).
-Violation is grounds for disqualification.
+Violation is grounds for disqualification. - 9.
 Grooming: The goat shows will be designated as a no fit blow and go show.
 No fit is defined as using no adhesive, glue, paint or powder products

-103. Market Goat
+85. Market Goat

-103a.
-Breeding Goat - these goats may be up to 24 months
+86. Breeding Goat - these goats may be up to 24 months old